 The County Valuation Protest Board consists of three members.
 Two members and two alternates are residents of the county, and are appointed by the County Commission.
 The third member and an alternate are employees of the State Property Tax Division, and serve as the chairperson of this board.
-The hearing is an open meeting and is also recorded by one person from the PTD.
+The hearing is an open meeting and is also recorded, for appeal purposes, by one person from the PTD.
 The protest board will hear testimony and accept documentation from both the assessor's office and the protestant.

 After the hearing the board will privately discuss and decide the case.
-The board will then mail a written decision and order to both parties within thirty days after the hearing.
+The board will then mail a written decision and order to both parties within thirty days after the hearing, as required by statute.
 If the board rules in the owner's favor, the Assessor's valuation will be adjusted accordingly.